-16. Creative Formats: Traditional tools like blogs or e-books will share the stage in this 2017 with more audiovisual content (podcast or gifs for example).
-In the words of the growth marketer, Sujan Patel, "the contents will become shorter, unique, sweet and direct."
+16. Creative Formats: Traditional tools like blogs or e-books will share the stage in this 2018 with more audiovisual content (podcast or gifs for example).
+In the words of the growth marketer and Voila Norbert co-founder, Sujan Patel, “the contents will become shorter, unique, sweet and direct.”

 17. The message will become even more niche: More specific and deep content in an information-saturated sector is a key to attracting new visitors.

 More focus on retention.
 When the framework becomes more complex year after year, it becomes even more necessary to bet on increasing traffic within our usual audience.

 With new digital marketing campaigns emerging year after year, the customers are a fortunate lot.
 Brands are going from pillar to post on social platforms to convince consumers to make purchases.
 It’s now about providing classy content for consumers to enjoy, grasp and then advocate others.